Therapy for Highly Sensitive Women & Emotional Overwhelm

 What Is Sensitivity?

 Depth becomes difficult when the world asks you to flatten yourself, when you are pressured to override your intuition, suppress your perception, or carry emotional roles and expectations that were never meant for you.
+Many people experience this as emotional overwhelm, exhaustion, or feeling as though they don’t belong or aren’t understood.

 Sensitivity becomes overwhelming not because something is wrong with you, but because your inner ground has not yet had the chance to become steady, structured, or supported from within.
 Without an internal anchor, the sensitive system can become porous, reactive, or easily pulled by what is happening around it.